CASFRI/CASFRI/README.md

 * Implementation of a new conversion and loading procedure focused around the open source software GDAL/OGR (in place of ArcGIS).
 * Implementation of an SQL based translation engine abstracting the numerous issues related to this kind of conversion to simple translation files.
 * Implementation of a temporalization procedure to create a temporal database of all available inventories.
-* Enhancement of attribute generic and specific error codes.
+* Implementation of a descriptive error code system.

 The three steps involved in the production of the CASFRI 5.x database are: